Linking intra- and extra-cellular metabolic domains via neural-network surrogates for dynamic metabolic control: Conclusion

 \section{Conclusion}

-We presented a method that employs machine learning to bridge manipulatable intracellular metabolic fluxes with process exchange rates.
-This \textit{surrogate} model is trained with data obtained from solutions of a constraint-based metabolic model.
-Consequently, a \textit{hybrid} machine-learning-supported \textit{dynamic} model can be formulated, where the exchange process rates depend on the manipulatable intracellular fluxes.
-This approach not only enables dynamic extracellular state predictions given changes in the intracellular metabolism, but also facilitates dynamic optimization using intracellular fluxes explicitly as optimization degrees of freedom.
+This study bridges manipulatable intracellular metabolic fluxes with process exchange rates.
+Surrogate models are trained to learn the solutions of a constraint-based metabolic model (FBA).
+A simple \textit{hybrid} \textit{dynamic} model is then formulated, whereby the exchange process rates depend on the manipulatable intracellular fluxes via the surrogates.
+This approach not only enables predictions of the dynamic extracellular states given changes in target intracellular fluxes, but also facilitates dynamic optimization using intracellular fluxes as optimization degrees of freedom.
+As demonstrated with the selected case studies, the proposed approach facilitates efficient \textit{in silico} testing of diverse dynamic metabolic engineering strategies at the flux level.
+As such, it can aid in the design of suitable control and actuation mechanisms of metabolism.
+This is especially beneficial when constrained by limited knowledge of the system, frequently in early research and development.

-We applied this methodology to a representative metabolic network, highlighting common challenges in metabolic engineering such as the trade-off between product and biomass yields, and the balancing of product ratios.
-Using this network, we demonstrated our modeling and optimization approach considering two intracellular metabolic fluxes as degrees of freedom for dynamic optimization.
-Additionally, we outlined a cybernetic scheme for real-time flux adjustments to counteract system uncertainties.

-The proposed approach can contribute to the quest for developing advanced biotechnological processes.
-It facilitates efficient \textit{in silico} testing of diverse dynamic metabolic engineering strategies, actuation mechanisms, and control approaches.
-This is especially beneficial when constrained by limited information or system knowledge.